brokiem/MinecraftClient/README.md

 # MinecraftClient
-This project is a Minecraft client Discord bot for bedrock edition written in java with PrismarineJS protocollib
+This project is a Minecraft client Discord bot for bedrock edition written in javascript with PrismarineJS protocollib